dmoisset/notebook/understanding-pep-622.md

 ![butterfly meme - confusing patterns with targets](https://i.imgflip.com/46lnzc.jpg)

+If everything that looked like a target was assignable and everything that isn't a target wasn't, I believe this syntax would be much easier to accept.
+There are two ways to do that: change syntax of pattersn... or change syntax of targets

-* Making more things to be target-like (by adding these variants to the target syntax, meaning that they would be allowed as an assignment target or looping variables in a `for` loop) certainly would make this table more homogeneity.
+Making more things to be target-like (by adding these variants to the target syntax, meaning that they would be allowed as an assignment target or looping variables in a `for` loop) sounds like something useful.
 This is actually mentioned as a deferred idea, and given that we already have some forms of destructuring assignment (being able to nest sequences), it would be surprising to have the mapping versions, and I'd be fine.
-* Adjusting syntax so simple rules can be described (Python currently has "if it looks like an expression

-Other stuff:
- - patterns as runtime objects?
+OF course some things are unlikely to become targets, like literal constant.

+Normally targets look like expressions because they have the property that right after `<target> = <expression>` you should intuitively be able to say (`assert <target> == <expression>`, resusing target as an expression here).
+This intuitive framework works well (even if it is not 100% semantically accurate when doing things like `x = x + 1`), and sounds like a desirable property that pattern syntax should have, even for non assignable stuff (so after matching the pattern `42` with `someobj` you can `assert 42 == someobject` even if 42 is not a target).
+Surprisingly this actually works both for name, constant patterns as defined in the PEP but it works in completely different ways, and that is were some confusion is claimed again in the community.

  # Some conclusions

- I see that this PEPs try to introduce a few new things:
+ I see that this PEPs try to introduce many new things:

+ * A new way (protocol) to interpret python data as algebraic types
+ * Some ways of destructuring content (it doesn't propose it universally, but I think it should if they are at all proposed)
+ * A new statement to match+destructure using the above two.

+I understand why they came together, but I think they all merit more or less independent discussions, making this PEP a bit big and unwieldy to digest.